 Urban Montessori shall utilize facilities that are compliant with the Americans with Disabilities Act and will meet the building requirements described in Education Code 47610-47610.5.
 Urban Montessori agrees to test sprinkler systems, fire extinguishers, and fire alarms annually at its facilities to ensure that they are maintained in an operable condition at all times.
 The School shall conduct fire drills as required under Education Code Section 32001.

+BULLYING PREVENTION

+The Charter School shall adopt procedures for preventing acts of bullying, including cyberbullying.
+The Charter School shall annually make available the online training module developed by the CDE pursuant to Education Code Section 32283.5(a) to certificated schoolsite employees and all other schoolsite employees who have regular interaction with children.

 COMPREHENSIVE ANTI-DISCRIMINATION AND SEXUAL HARASSMENT POLICIES AND PROCEDURES

 Urban Montessori is committed to providing schools that are free from discrimination and sexual harassment, as well as any harassment based upon such factors as race, religion, creed, color, gender, gender identity, gender expression, nationality, national origin, ancestry, age, medical condition, marital status, sexual orientation, pregnancy, physical or mental disability, childbirth or related medical conditions, or on the basis of a person’s association with a person or group with one or more of these actual or perceived characteristics, or any other basis protected by federal, state, local law, ordinance or regulation.
 Urban Montessori will adopt the Authorizer’s comprehensive policy to prevent and immediately remediate any concerns about discrimination, sexual discrimination, or harassment at Urban Montessori (including employee to employee, employee to student, and student to employee misconduct).
 Misconduct of this nature is very serious and will be addressed in accordance Urban Montessori sexual harassment policy, included in the Employee Handbook.
+A copy of the policy shall be provided as part of any orientation program conducted for new and continuing pupils at the beginning of each quarter, semester, or summer session, as applicable, and to each faculty member, all members of the administrative staff, and all members of the support staff at the beginning of the first quarter or semester of the school year, or at the time that there is a new employee hired.
+The Charter School shall create a poster that notifies students of the applicable policy on sexual harassment in accordance with Education Code Section 231.6, and shall prominently and conspicuously display the poster in each bathroom and locker room at the schoolsite and in public areas at the schoolsite that are accessible to, and commonly frequented by, pupils.

 Please see Appendix F-1 for the Urban Montessori Health and Safety Manual, which includes the Urban Montessori Emergency Plan